Olá! Cómó ‘táz?

-If you still feel that you are not ready to approach people face-to-face, start by testing the waters with online language exchange platforms such as italki, which also offers tutoring, or Coeffee, which turns language exchanges into a game.
+If you still feel that you are not ready to approach people face-to-face, start by testing the waters with online language exchange platforms such as italki, which also offers private tutoring.

 Of course, sometimes we just need a break from socializing—or we need to squeeze in some Spanish practice on our own schedule, between meetings or early in the morning.
 For those times, an immersive learning program like FluentU will give you native Spanish practice on your own.

 FluentU offers real-world Spanish videos, like movie trailers, music videos, inspiring talks and more, that have been transformed into a language learning experience.
 Each video comes with interactive captions, flashcards and exercises so you can actively build your Spanish vocabulary, even while enjoying these fun, authentic videos.
 You will shed your Portuñol habits as you absorb Spanish the way native speakers really use it.

 FluentU is designed to make language immersion fun and unrestrictive—watch videos from your computer or on-the-go with the mobile app.
 Get started with a free trial and watch your Spanish skills bloom!